AmyShafer/Text-Mex-Text-Editor/README.md

 ## Author

 This application was created by Amy U. Shafer.
-You can summon her at Amy.U.Shafer@gmail.com.
+You can send her vegan enchiladas recipes at Amy.U.Shafer@gmail.com.

 ## Licensing